Common alternatives to walk-in tubs

 A rolling shower chair is like a transport wheelchair, except it’s waterproof and specifically designed for use while bathing.

 This type of chair can be good for anyone with limited mobility issues.
 It’s also popular among caregivers.
-Rolling shower chairs cost anywhere from $300 to $1,500.
+Rolling shower chairs typically cost between $300 and $1,500.

 Showerbuddy